KOSASIH/StellarRevive/README.md

 1. **Prolonging Operational Lifespan:** Spacecraft are valuable assets, but they can experience damage and wear over time due to micrometeoroid impacts, radiation, and other space-related factors.
 StellarRevive seeks to extend the operational lifespan of spacecraft by autonomously detecting and repairing minor damages, allowing missions to continue beyond their originally planned duration.

-2. **Reducing Mission Costs:** Launching and replacing spacecraft is expensive and resource-intensive.
+2. *morejucing Mission Costs:** Launching and replacing spacecraft is expensive and resource-intensive.
 By enabling autonomous repairs, StellarRevive can significantly reduce the need for costly replacement missions, resulting in substantial cost savings for space agencies and organizations.

 3. **Enhancing Mission Success:** Even minor damage to a spacecraft can jeopardize the success of a mission.
 StellarRevive contributes to mission success by promptly addressing unexpected damage, ensuring that spacecraft can continue to operate effectively and fulfill their intended objectives.